JBarbosa07/Battle-Simulator-Game/README.md

 Issues found in code:
 * Duplication found in methods in BattleSimulator and Character when checking if given/inputted values meet the critiera/ need to throw exception
+* Duplication found in the BattleSimulator where three methods that allow the user to look through and select menu options have essentionally matching code (using a while to keep the program running and then go through a list of scanner input commands)
+* Very poor cohesion in BattleSimulator; is essentially running the tasks of menu management, character creation, character management. and the actual battle simulation all at once
+* Code involved in combat simulation is very messy and unclear to understand at a glance, could be cleaned up a bit